Image: The great controversy between Christ and Satan during the Christian dispensation | from a book by White, Ellen Gould Harmon

 Gregory fiercely resisted any attack on the liberty of the Church.
 For this he suffered and finally died in exile.
 He said, “I have loved justice and hated iniquity; therefore, I die in exile.”
 Thirty years later the Church finally won its struggle against lay investiture.
-The Liturgical Feast of Saint Gregory VII is May 25.
+The liturgical feast of Saint Gregory VII is celebrated on May 25.

 The Gregorian Reform, a milestone in the history of Christ’s Church, was named after this man who tried to extricate the papacy and the whole Church from undue control by civil rulers.
 Against an unhealthy Church nationalism in some areas, Gregory reasserted the unity of the whole Church based on Christ, and expressed in the bishop of Rome, the successor of Saint Peter.